While tax audits of therapy practices are rare, it’s wise to do everything you can to avoid one.

 Don’t let that send a shiver down your spine, though.
 Even with the increase, audits of small businesses are extremely rare.

 For instance, in 2018, the IRS received four million tax returns from business partnerships—and audited just 140 of them.
 The same year, nearly five million S corporations filed tax returns, and just 397 were audited.

 It’s very unlikely you’ll be audited.
 But there are steps you can take to push that “extremely rare” down as close as possible to “never.”

-7 ways you can avoid an IRS audit of your therapy practice
+7 ways to avoid an IRS audit of your therapy practice

-While the IRS will always audit some businesses completely at random—making it impossible to reduce your chance of being audited to 0%—there are some tried-and-true ways to avoid being audited.
+While it is impossible to reduce your chance of being audited to 0%—there are some tried-and-true lessons you can learn to reduce your likelihood of being audited.

 Also, if your revenue is being reported on other tax forms—1099s, for instance—and it doesn’t match what you report on your business tax return, it raises red flags for the IRS.

 Taking the time to ensure all the numbers add up, and that you haven’t made any mistakes—even minor ones—could save you major headaches in the future.

 Similar to recurring numbers on your tax return, round numbers can draw the attention of the IRS.